 Mahakala Fine Arts started quite organically.
 Stephen had been working as an expat in Asia for the better part of a decade.
 Meanwhile, Candice lived in Shanghai and had a jewelry shop.
 After dating for several years, we decided to leave that life behind, get married and go on an 8-month honeymoon.
 We travelled through India, joining a yoga program for two weeks in Rishikesh and following the Dalai Lama for a week, hearing his words of compassion every day.
 We then went to Nepal where we took a ten-day course on Buddhism at a Tibetan monastery.
 We woke every day before sunrise to start our daily meditations.
 We explored a lot of the Nepal countryside and went trekking through the desolate restricted Mustang area (see photo, in Lo Manthang) along the border with Tibet.
 We also went to Bhutan where we climbed to the Tiger's Nest monastery, and enjoyed the fabulous Paro Tsechu where we had the honor of meeting the lovely King and Queen.

 Upon returning from our honeymoon, we decided to follow this new direction in our lives.
-We opened a quaint shop in Shanghai's famous Tianzifang tourist neighborhood carrying Himalayan jewelry and cashmere that Candice had collected on our honeymoon, and a few antique Tibetan rugs.
+We opened a lovely shop in Shanghai's famous Tianzifang tourist neighborhood carrying Himalayan jewelry and cashmere that Candice had collected on our honeymoon, and a few antique Tibetan rugs.

 The response from customers was overwhelming and soon Candice returned to Nepal on a shopping trip.
 Unfortunately, she was caught in the April 25, 2015 earthquake.
 She called me in the seconds after the shaking stopped to tell me about what had happened.
 Fortunately she was okay, but for a week she witnessed the destruction and despair while she waited for passenger flights to resume.
 We wanted to help so we partnered with our friend and master Nepali artist, Mukti Singh Thapa, to sell prints of two of his wonderful thangka paintings to raise money for the relief efforts.
 Given the incredible response to his art, we decided to open a gallery on our 2nd floor, and started an exhibition with thirteen of Mukti's works.
 Our collection has grown to over sixty works by Nepal's top three traditional artists.
 In order to continue our efforts to support those most in need in the Himalaya, we make a donation to Save The Children in Nepal to sponsor children with every print we sell.